 We aspire to enlighten students, faculty, researchers, and members of the community about our shared history through the stories of those who have lived it.
-And through our online catalog and innovative transcription techniques, those stories are easier to access than they have ever been.
+And through our online catalog (SPOKEdb) and innovative access system (OHMS), those stories are easier to access than they have ever been.

 SCRC collects,preserves, and provides access to materials documenting the social, cultural, economic, and political history of the Commonwealth of Kentucky.
 Materials are acquired regardless of format and include both primary and secondary sources; Kentuckiana is collected comprehensively.
 SCRC maintains the University Archives and records management program for all records generated by the University and serves as its archival repository for permanent records.
 SCRC advances and supports the research, teaching, and scholarship of the University and beyond by preserving and providing access to its holdings.